-- 2. Unfortunately, low inflation has been more stubborn.
-From 2009 to the present, core PCE inflation has generally underrun 2 percent-and often by substantial amounts.9 This is eight full years below target.
-This is a serious policy outcome miss. - We made some noticeable progress toward our inflation a) goal when it rose from 1.4 percent in 2015 to 1.7 percent in 2016.
-But, as of last April, core PCE inflation had slipped to 1-1/2 percent, and last week's Consumer Price Index (CPI) data do not bode well for PCE inflation in May.
-Furthermore, this slowdown has occurred as some of the earlier headwinds holding down inflation-declining energy prices, a stronger dollar, and resource slack-have receded. - b) The median FOMC participant forecasts core PCE inflation to be 1.7 percent (this is two-tenths below the March projection) but then sees it rising to our 2 percent target by the end of 2018.
-10 - 3.
-My inflation outlook is not quite as sanguine as this projection.
-I also see downside risks to this outlook.
-So I believe we need to demonstrate a strong commitment to hitting our symmetric inflation objective sooner rather than later.
-That is, we need to pursue an outcome-based policy to actually help us achieve our inflation goal.
+- 2. Unfortunately, low inflation continues to be a challenge.
+From 2009 to the present, core PCE inflation has generally underrun 2 percent-and often by substantial amounts.
+This is over eight full years below target.
+This is a serious policy outcome miss. - a) The U.S. economy made some noticeable progress toward the FOMC's inflation goal when core PCE inflation rose from 1.4 percent in 2015 to 1.7 percent in 2016.
+But, as of last May, it had slipped back to 1.4 percent.
+Furthermore, with energy prices and the dollar stabilizing and resource slack diminishing, this slowdown has occurred as some of the earlier headwinds holding down inflation have receded. - b) The median FOMC participant now forecasts core PCE inflation to be 1.7 percent this year (this is two-tenths below the March projection).
+But the median participant also sees it rising to our 2 percent target by the end of 2018.10